Buying real estate in Vietnam?

 Sources: Hanoi Times, Truong Son Land, Vietnam Plus

-16) The Mekong Delta will attract buyers with affordable housing as urban areas grow too expensive
+16) The Mekong Delta will attract interest for affordable housing as urban areas grow more expensive

 Living costs in Vietnam's big cities are climbing fast, making it tough for many to afford housing.